UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 Seems like it is a no to this answer, because even with a small amount of Glutahione the ROS level is already maintained at a considerable low status.

-Chaning the initial amount of HSP22E and see how it goes?
-## Comparison

 ## Discussion

-Our mathematical modelling shed some insights into how our PROTECC coral solution is effective in maintaining the functionality of the cell.
-From the analysis of the model, we know how that this is a feasibile solution to combat celluar heat stress for symbiodinium cell.
+Overall, our mathematical modelling shed some insights into how our PROTECC coral solution is effective in maintaining the functionality of the cell.
+From the analysis of the model, we know that this is a feasible solution to combat cellular heat stress for Symbiodinium cells.
 Moreover, we figured out that Glutathione is the major force in lifting the cell from extreme thermality.
-However, on a more negative note that most of the parameters value is choosed with our best guess, which might not be a good estimation of the real *in vitro* situation.
-And the actually cellular environment is way more complex than this.
+However, on a more negative note that most of the value of the parameter is chosen at our best guess since reliable data were hard to obtain.
+Thus the model is only a rough estimation of the *in vitro* environment.
+Furthermore, we did not reach our original goal of evaluating the optimal condition to activate the cellular response due to the limit of time and also the difficulties in adding the quantitative measure onto the model.
+Additionally, we would like to perform a sensitivity analysis in the future to further evaluate the robustness of our model and how it responds to various parameter tweaking.

 ### Limitations
-We experienced some techinical difficulties in incorporating the temperature feature in the model where we used `Expression` in the PySB package where it seems to have some bug.
-Thanks to Rodrigo Santibáñez(might or might not mention) a active member in the PySB community helped us with the debugging and further pointed us to the Kappa package.
+We experienced some technical difficulties in incorporating the temperature feature in the model where we used `Expression` in the PySB package where it seems to have some bug.
+Thanks to Rodrigo Santibáñez an active member in the PySB community helped us with the debugging and further pointed us to the Kappa package.
-Due to time contraint we choose to not use the `Expression` feature in PySB, instead we run multiple rounds of different rate contant(\\(k_{20}\\)) to represent the model behaviour at different temperature.
+Due to time constraint we choose to not use the `Expression` feature in PySB, instead we try to control the parameter values outside the model to represent the model behaviour at different temperatures.

-## Conclusion

-## Future direction

-## Evalation and advice to future teams
+## Evaluation and advice to future teams

-Initially we attempted to use Simbiology package of Matlab but found it difficult to collaborate on due to binary file format.
-Therefore, we reimplement our baseline model using PySB package where we find it easier to collaborate.
+Initially we attempted to use the Simbiology package of Matlab but found it difficult to collaborate on due to binary file format.
+Therefore, we reimplement our baseline model using the PySB package where we find it easier to collaborate.
+PySB has a fantastic community([PySB Gitter](https://gitter.im/pysb/pysb)) for support where you can have your questions resolved.

 (Link to code)[code.zip]